Whārangi 1: Biography

 Although enjoying the brighter scientific lights in Britain, Marsden still remained attached to New Zealand.
 In 1954, when he reached 65, he returned to retire.
 He was still full of vigour and ideas, although his wife, Maggie, was ailing with heart disease; she died on 7 November 1956.
 Marsden remained busy on numerous advisory committees (including the DSIR's council), and returned to research on radiation.
 His contributions to science and New Zealand had been recognised by many honours, including a fellowship of the Royal Society of London in 1946, and in 1958 he was appointed Knight Bachelor.
 On 26 July that year at Eastbourne, Wellington, he married Joyce Winifred Chote, who was 30 years his junior.
 She assisted him in his researches and joined him on his travels.
 As the guest of research institutes around the world he continued investigations on natural radiation and its effects on human health.
 Vivacious, quick-thinking and approachable, he retained his exuberant enthusiasm and energy while becoming an elder statesman of science, honoured as one who had been there with Rutherford at the birth of nuclear physics.

-A severe stroke in 1966 left him confined to a wheelchair, but he still maintained his contacts with local and international scientists.
+He used a wheelchair after a severe stroke in 1966, but he still maintained his contacts with local and international scientists.
 Ernest Marsden died at his home at Lowry Bay, Wellington, on 15 December 1970, survived by his second wife, Joyce, and a daughter and a son from his first marriage.